Nigeria: information for prospective students - Welcome

 Other sources of funding

-If you are leaving secondary school with the West African Secondary School Certificate you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you’re studying the West African Senior School Certificate or the NECO Senior School Certificate you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.

-If you are studying the National Diploma (ND) you'll need an overall score of between Credit - Distinction, or Upper Credit - Distinction (depending on your grading structure).
+If you are studying the National Diploma (ND) you'll need to achieve between Credit and Distinction, or Upper Credit and Distinction (depending on your grading structure).
 For courses that have specific subject requirements, an individual assessment will need to be carried out when we receive your application.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.